robinilla/HYs-modeling-evaluation/README.md

 	Cc: HYs data for Capreolus capreolus;
 	Vv: HYs data for Vulpes vulpes.

+To ensure transparency and avoid any potential misunderstanding, an earlier version of this manuscript was previously submitted to:
+- *Journal of Applied Ecology*: submitted 02 Nov 2025; rejected 03 Nov 2025.
+- *Science of the Total Environment*: submitted 7 Nov 2025; rejected 15 Nov 2025.

 ## Citation
 - Authors. (submitted, 2025).
-Evaluation of modeling approaches to account for hunting data variability across large spatial scales. *Diversity and Distributions*
+Evaluation of modeling approaches to account for hunting data idiosyncrasies across large spatial scales. *Diversity and Distributions*